 Being self-employed often means being an independent contractor—that is, an independent business person.
-It’s really just another way of getting paid for your work.
-If you have been an employee and you're now self-employed as an independent contractor, you'll find that taxes are different.
+It’s really just another way of getting paid for your work, just not as an employee.
+If you have been an employee, and you're now self-employed as an independent contractor, you'll find that taxes are different.

 In this article, you'll find out about how to pay yourself, how you must pay taxes on your business income, and how you can save money on your business taxes by deducting business expenses.